Historic Documents of 2001

 Copyright by Sage Publications, Inc.

-These are only some of the topics of national and international interest chosen by the editors for Historic Documents of 2000.
-This edition marks the twenty-ninth volume of a Congressional Quarterly project that began with Historic Documents of 1972.
+These are only some of the topics of national and international interest chosen by the editors for Historic Documents of 2001.
+This edition marks the thirtieth volume of a Congressional Quarterly project that began with Historic Documents of 1972.
 The purpose of the series is to give students, librarians, journalists, scholars, and others convenient access to documents on a wide range of topics that set forth some of the most important issues of the year.
 In our judgment, the official statements, news conferences, speeches, special studies, and court decisions presented here will be of lasting interest.

 Each document is preceded by an introduction that provides context and background material and, when relevant, an account of continuing developments during the year.
 We believe these introductions will become increasingly useful as memories of current events fade.